Elijer/moonbot/frontend/README.md

 4. Making multiple entries for the same datestring -- this seems to be happening already.
 Figure out how it can happen, shut it down.

+5. Time input is very convoluted, mostly on this logic -- there are 4 fields sent back and forth,
+- sleep
+- wake
+- sleepDomain
+- wakeDomain

+But there could be just 2 passed back and forth, which would minimize all sorts of annoying complexity.
+The trick is settling on a format that both python and javascript are happy with, and committing to a similar time library to use for both frontend and backend.
+But there's nothing wrong with it, it's just overly complicated.

 # Create React App
 The eslint warnings were really getting to me.
 Mostly about things left out of dependency arrays and imports that I wasn't using.
 Many of which were not very important during the current moment.
 I disabled them.
 To re-enable them, go to `package.json` and add this block after the `scripts` section: